 The platform’s embedded claim and authorisation process also enables seamless communication between both parties.
 This ensures transparency and nullifies any payment dispute risk.
 It’s a win-win.

-Is trade finance right for you?
+Is Trade Finance right for you?

-As with any financial decision, it’s essential to do your homework and make sure both the financier and product are suitable for your business before applying for a trade finance facility.
+As with any financial decision, it’s essential to do your homework and make sure both the financier and product are suitable for your business before applying for a Trade Finance facility.
 It’s important to ensure your finance partner has the reputation and experience to handle this type of finance securely.

 The top four factors to consider when you’re researching trade finance solutions are: